 A. If you are interested in volunteering as an office helper please contact our Volunteer Coordinator, Connie Alford at 970-396-1007

 If you are interested in becoming a trained support group facilitator, please contact Dr. Debby Baker at 719-648-6085.

 To help with building maintenance projects, contact Christy Weeks at 970-381-6869

 Want to help us raise funds by serving on one of our event committees?
 Contact Al Baker at (719) 661-8037.

 A: Grief is a natural and universal response to loss.
 People of all faiths and those who are unsure of what they believe are welcome to participate in any of our groups.

 A: In Elizabeth Kubler-Ross’ book, On Death and Dying, she outlines five stages commonly experienced by dying patients.
 The book was not written for those who are grieving a loss.
 While some of the things she writes may relate to grief, the one reading must keep in mind that the book was not written for mourners.

-We believe there is no right or wrong way to do grief.
 Your journey is your journey, and no one experiences it in the same way.
 We believe: